codemeyer/ArgDocs/Docs/site/content/file-formats/media-containers.md

 # F1GP Media Container Files

-Media container files are files that contain a number of items.
-The items are usually images or palette data, and some video/animation-related data.
+Media container files are files that contain a number of media-related items.
+The items are usually
+images or palette data, and some video/animation-related data.

 <table class="table table-bordered table-striped table--tiny">